What are termites?

 How can I prevent termites in the future?

-To help stop termites from taking over your East Alabama property, we want to offer some easy to execute pest prevention tips:
+To help stop termites from taking over your Alabama property, we want to offer some easy to execute pest prevention tips:

 Reduce as much excess wood around your property as possible.
 Remove woodpiles, fallen trees, and tree stumps from your property.